MRtrix3/mrtrix3/docs/reference/commands/sh2amp.rst

 -------

 -  **-nonnegative** cap all negative amplitudes to zero

 DW shell selection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-shells b-values** specify one or more b-values to use during processing, as a comma-separated list of the desired approximate b-values (b-values are clustered to allow for small deviations).
-Note that some commands are incompatible with multiple b-values, and will report an error if more than one b-value is provided.
+Note that some commands are incompatible with multiple b-values, and will report an error if more than one b-value is provided.  |br|
    WARNING: note that, even though the b=0 volumes are never referred to as shells in the literature, they still have to be explicitly included in the list of b-values as provided to the -shell option!
 Several algorithms which include the b=0 volumes in their computations may otherwise return an undesired result.

 Stride options
 ^^^^^^^^^^^^^^

 -  **-strides spec** specify the strides of the output data in memory; either as a comma-separated list of (signed) integers, or as a template image from which the strides shall be extracted and used.
 The actual strides produced will depend on whether the output image format can support it.

 Data type options
 ^^^^^^^^^^^^^^^^^

 -  **-datatype spec** specify output image data type.
 Valid choices are: float32, float32le, float32be, float64, float64le, float64be, int64, uint64, int64le, uint64le, int64be, uint64be, int32, uint32, int32le, uint32le, int32be, uint32be, int16, uint16, int16le, uint16le, int16be, uint16be, cfloat32, cfloat32le, cfloat32be, cfloat64, cfloat64le, cfloat64be, int8, uint8, bit.

 Standard options
 ^^^^^^^^^^^^^^^^

 -  **-info** display information messages.

 -  **-quiet** do not display information messages or progress status.
 Alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string.

 -  **-debug** display debugging messages.

 -  **-force** force overwrite of output files.
 Caution: Using the same file as input and output might cause unexpected behaviour.

 -  **-nthreads number** use this number of threads in multi-threaded applications (set to 0 to disable multi-threading).

 -  **-help** display this information page and exit.

 -  **-version** display version information and exit.

 --------------